nedredmond/career-competencies/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Bun

+This repo uses `bun` as a replacement for `node.js` as well as `npm` or `yarn`.

+The `bun.lockb` is not human-readable by default.
+In order to read it, you'll want to extend your local git config like so:

+`git config --local include.path ../.gitconfig`

+then run

+`bun ./bun.lockb`